cbdb-project/BaiduBaikeSpider/README.md

 ## Usage
 Place the keywords you want to crawl into the 'keyword.txt' file, one word per line, and then run baike.py.
+Save the cookies munually to the 'cookies.txt' file before crawling.